abichinger/odoo_cloud_link_docs/common_drive.md

 ### Allowed Groups

 A list of groups, who can access the drive.
-Users only see the drives the have access to.
+Users only see the drives they have access to.
 A [`Cloudlink Administrator`]({% link security/admin.md %}) is always granted access.

 ## Screenshot